Rain Effects for Hunter Shop Opening – Regent Street

 Hunter celebrated the official opening of its first global flagship store at 83 Regent Street in London.
-For their take on the traditional store opening, Hunters arranged for dancers to take over the iconic London street with a production of wellington-wearing dancers inspired by Singin’ In The Rain and Hunter’s heritage of protection from the weather.
+For their take on the traditional store opening, Hunter arranged for dancers to take over the iconic London street with a production of wellington-wearing dancers inspired by ‘Singing In The Rain’ and Hunter’s heritage of protection from the weather.

 The creative agency behind the event, My Beautiful City, had teamed up with award-winning choreographer Supple Nam.

-We were bought in to provide a Rain Effect, which provided several challenges mainly driven by the location in Regent Street on a busy morning with members of the public passing in their thousands.
+We were brought in to provide a Rain Effect, which provided several challenges mainly driven by the location in Regent Street on a busy morning, with members of the public passing in their thousands.

 We waited in the side street out of site, waiting for the production of the marketing stunt to commence.
 A double decker bus stopped outside the store, the dancers jumped off, the music started and they performed in front of the shop.

 As the act came to an end, we sprung from the side street.
 We had made bespoke spray heads on long hoses enabling us to reach the street from our side alley.
 We fired up the pump and covered the performers with a light spray of rain and they lifted their umbrellas to provide instant shelter from the elements.